EasyPCRepairs/easypcrepairs.github.io/_pages/about.md

 {: .text-center}
 <p>&nbsp;</p>

 No salespeople, no absurd corporate rates, no scare tactics, no pricing bias.
-We have seen how the current electronic repair market has heavily abused the inexperienced public and it is our mission to provide honest and trustworthy computer services for our customers.
+We have seen how the current electronic repair market has heavily taken advantage of the inexperienced public and it is our mission to provide honest and trustworthy computer services for our customers.

 <p>&nbsp;</p>